AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

       - Misc -> Boot -> HibernateSkipsPicker -> Yes
       - Do not apply AppleRTC kernel patch if applied (patch to disable RTC wake scheduling)
       - Inject [HibernationFixup.kext](https://github.com/acidanthera/HibernationFixup)
-      - Add boot-arg -> hbfx-ahbm=5 (Need this flag with value of at least 1 to put system in standby mode; refer to its [manual](https://github.com/acidanthera/HibernationFixup) for various configuration)
+      - Add boot-arg -> hbfx-ahbm=5 (Need this flag with value of at least 1 to put system in Standby mode(S4); refer to its [manual](https://github.com/acidanthera/HibernationFixup) for various configuration)
       - Set standbydelay time that suits your need in terminal (This sets the RTC alarm wake scheduling).
-The system will darkwake from normal sleep(S3) or deep idle(S0) as set by standbydelay argument then decides whether to transition to standby mode(This is when HibernationFixup.kext is needed).
-If transitions to standby, it saves current session to disk in var/vm/sleepimage and turns off some of the hardware systems to save power)
+The system will darkwake from normal sleep(S3) or deep idle(S0) as set by standbydelay argument then decides whether to transition to Standby mode(This is when HibernationFixup.kext is needed).
+If transitions to Standby, it saves current session to disk in var/vm/sleepimage and turns off some of the hardware systems to save power)

          - Deep Idle(S0) to Standby(S4)